Glaser Dirks

 Background

-I was a typical aspiring glider pilot who had worked his way up through my home club's fleet and wanted to advance to the next stage.
-I began searching for my own entry level "high" performance glass ship and asked others for advice.
-The suggestions were wide and varied.
-Luckily I ran into my good friend Burt Compton at the 2003 SSA convention and mentioned that I was looking for my own glider.
-By shear luck he spotted a few days later a DG-101 for sale on the SSA web site.
-Better yet it was located close by in Michigan (I am from the Chicago area) at the Sandhill Soaring Club located in Gregory.
-As an aside, the sandhill crane is an magnificent soaring bird which I see over the Chicago suburbs during their migration.
-Their migration flocks can consist of gaggles of 100's of birds and I have seen them create an outline of a thermal with their bodies.
-A truly magnificient site.
-But I digress.
+A few days later Burt spotted by sheer luck a DG-101 for sale on the SSA web site.
+Better yet it was located close by in Michigan (I am from the Chicago area) at the Sandhill Soaring Club located in Gregory, MI.
+[As an aside, the sandhill crane is an magnificent soaring bird which I see over the Chicago suburbs during their migration.
+Their migration flocks can consist of gaggles of 100's of birds and I have seen them create an outline of a thermal with their long wings.
+A truly magnificient sight.
+But I digress.]

-I called up the owner and arranged to fly out to see the ship in a few weeks time.
-A day later he called back to say that a west coast club had called to say they were going to make a cash deposit sight unseen to hold the ship for them and were leaving for Michigan that day.
+I called up the current owner and arranged to fly out to see the ship in a few weeks time.
+A day later the owner called back to say that a west coast club had called to say they were going to make a cash deposit sight unseen to hold the ship for them and were "on the road" for Michigan that very day.
 The owner was good enough to offer me right of first refusal so I quickly flew out (thanks Bob!) to see if the ship was what I wanted.
-We dug the hangar out of the snow and found the glider was in great condition (as DG's almost always are).
-It was low time ship with only two owners, the first hardly flew and the second only flew one year before moving to Europe.
-It was a done deal and the rest was history.
-A few weeks later I returned to Michigan and pulled my first glider back home for a new life with me.

 Includes: Dick Johnson's DG-101 Technical Review